lingondricka2/Upscaler-Detailer/README.md

 Proof of concept node that upscales the segments inside a detailer node, faster, uses less VRAM and for some reason less noticeably seams.

-Also a modified "Make Tile SEGS" that automatically calculate bbox based on crop region, scale factor and upscale
+Also a modified "Make Tile SEGS" that automatically calculate bbox based on crop region, crop factor and upscale.

 Upscaling to 16k: